 The Trade Scalper method uses a one-minute chart with a goal of making 2-4 ticks on each trade.
 Trade Scalper setups occur multiple times each day across a variety of markets.
-This is essentially what scalping is – going for small profit increments all day long.
+This is essentially what scalping is – going for small profits all day long.
 The setups are completely based on price action.
-Although an indicator is included for Trade Scalper entries, you are advised to trade without it just by knowing the candle patterns and the rules.
+Although an indicator is included for Trade Scalper entries, you can certainly trade without it just by recognizing the candle pattern “setups” and following the rules that you’re taught.

 Here’s a more recent video showing a Trade Scalper trade on May 23, 2013: